LAMRA7/dash-airline-visualization/README.md

-# Dash Airline Data Visualization
+# Dash Airline Data Visualization IDE python Lab

 This project demonstrates a basic Dash web application created as part of the **IBM Data Science – Data Visualization with Python** course on Coursera.